cs3org/OCM-API/IETF-RFC.md

                 `"user"` at a minimum, plus optionally `"group"` and `"federation"`.
                 Example: `["user"]`
-  * protocols (object) - The supported protocols for accessing shared resources of this type.
+  * protocols (object) - The supported protocols for accessing Shared Resources of this type.
-                Implementations that offer `file` resources MUST
+                Implementations that offer `file` Resources MUST
                 support at least `webdav`,
-                any other combination of resources and protocols is optional.
+                any other combination of Resources and protocols is optional.
 Example:
                 ```json
                 {